brisa-build/brisa/packages/docs/api-reference/brisa-cli/brisa-start.md

 ## Changing the port

 The application will start at `http://localhost:3000` by default.
-The default port can be changed with `-p`, like so:
+The default port can be changed via `process.env.PORT` or with `-p` flag, like so:

 ```sh
 brisa start -p 8080